Fahren1t/Samurai-Game/README.md

                                             \/

    ![image](https://github.com/user-attachments/assets/28ef1552-958a-4cdf-a27b-56e816ad5045)
    This can be applied to all the issues.
+In this example the way to provide the tag was changed.
+There was a build in method for that which was faster!
+I was able to see that with metrics, and make it faster.

-10. **BUILD** Management with any Build System as Ant, Maven, Gradle, etc. (only Travis is perhaps not enough) Do e.g. generate Docs, call tests, etc. (it could also be disconnected from the project just to learn a build tool!) => to be merged with 7!
+9. **BUILD** Management with any Build System as Ant, Maven, Gradle, etc. (only Travis is perhaps not enough) Do e.g. generate Docs, call tests, etc. (it could also be disconnected from the project just to learn a build tool!) => to be merged with 7!

-11. **CONTINOUS DELIVERY:** show me your pipeline using e.g. **Jenkins**, **GitHub Actions**, GitLab CI, etc. E.g. you can also use Jenkins Pipelining or BlueOcean, etc. But at least insert more than 2 script calls as done in the lecture! (e.g. also call Ant or Gradle or something else).
+10. **CONTINOUS DELIVERY:** show me your pipeline using e.g. **Jenkins**, **GitHub Actions**, GitLab CI, etc. E.g. you can also use Jenkins Pipelining or BlueOcean, etc. But at least insert more than 2 script calls as done in the lecture! (e.g. also call Ant or Gradle or something else).

-12. Integrate some nice **UNIT TESTS** in your Code to be integrated into the Build!
+11. Integrate some nice **UNIT TESTS** in your Code to be integrated into the Build!

-13. Use a good **IDE** and get fluent with it: e.g. VSCode, IntelliJ.
+12. Use a good **IDE** and get fluent with it: e.g. VSCode, IntelliJ.
 What are your favourite key shortcuts?!

    SOLUTIONS: I prefer visual studio 2022, and here are my favorite shortcuts: